Encouragement to Stay in the Battle

 Sisera’s cold; he’s wet; he’s exhausted; he's drenched—he's been running through this downpour.
 Jael welcomes him.
 She invites him in.
 She gives him some milk to drink.
 He’s exhausted from the battle.
 He falls asleep.
 And then Jael takes a hammer and drives a tent peg into his head and kills him.

-Now, Matthew Henry, one of my favorite commentators suggests that it is possible that Jael initially nothing more than true kindness and hospitality until God "by an immediate impulse upon her mind directed her to do otherwise."
+Now, Matthew Henry, one of my favorite commentators suggests that it is possible that Jael initially intended nothing more than true kindness and hospitality until God "by an immediate impulse upon her mind directed her to do otherwise."
 He goes on to say, "We are not to rely on such impulses today."

 Now, this is rather gruesome, and if you haven't heard the story before you'd think, Wow!
-What kind of rolel model is this!?
+What kind of rolel model is this?!

 Now, keep in mind that Sisera was a ruthless, violent man who was attempting to destroy God’s chosen people.
 In fact, in chapter 5, verse 30, his own mother talks about how he and his men would have thought nothing of raping and killing any woman they considered an enemy.